Faith, worship and funerals

-Both those who experience loss as a consequence of coronavirus, or through any other cause may suffer increased trauma and may be cut off from some of their usual support network.
+Those who experience loss, due to Covid-19 or any other cause, may suffer increased trauma.
+They may be cut off from their usual support network.

-We have put together some resources to help the bereaved find the support they need at this time.
+We have put together some resources to help the bereaved find the support they need.

 What to do when someone dies